tawfique02/palastine-gaza/readme.md

 ---

+⚠️ Notes & Limitations
+🚫 Does not work with local/private IPs (192.168.x.x, 127.0.0.1, etc.)

+🌐 Geolocation is approximate based on public database APIs

+🔁 Reverse DNS may not return results for all IPs
 ## 📦 Installation

+  ---

 ### ✅ Requirements

 - Python 3.6+
 - `pip` (Python package installer)

+---

 🧑‍💻 Author
 MD TAWFIQUE ELAHEY ```